-This Debris Disposal Guide is for Civil Defence Emergency Management Offices in the Wellington region and is intended to be a starting point for Debris Disposal planning.
+These Debris Disposal Guidelines are for Civil Defence Emergency Management Offices in the Wellington region and is intended to be a starting point for debris disposal planning.

-We encourage Wellington Region Local Authorities to use the guide as best meets their needs.
+The local authorities in the Wellington Region are encouraged to use these guidelines as best to meets their needs.

-The Guide was developed using plans and guidelines from abroad and in consultation with Emergency Management staff in New Zealand.
+The Guideline was developed using plans and guidelines from abroad and in consultation with emergency management staff in New Zealand.